-Bio: Roger is a member of Gothenburg Historical Fencing School and leads a class on Joachim Meÿer's Halben Stangen, based on research done starting in 2009.
+Bio: Roger is a member of Gothenburg Historical Fencing School since 2008 and leads a weekly class on Joachim Meÿer's Halben Stangen based on research done starting in 2009.
 He also leads a weekly study group in Meÿer's dagger.
 Due to his contributions to the HEMA community he was approved as a member of the Historical European Martial Arts Coalition in 2011.
-He was also invited as a member by the the Meyer Freifechter Guild.
+He was also invited as a member by the the Meyer Freifechter Guild in 2013.

 He is deeply dedicated to HEMA and is responsible for the Hroarr.com site, a neutral meeting ground for the HEMA community which provides resources on manuals, clubs and equipment as well as writes articles and reviews related to HEMA.